Expand description

 - NHSNumber

-- NHS Number is a unique identifier for patients in the National Health Service of England, Wales, and the Isle of Man.
+- A ten-digit NHS Number — the unique identifier allocated to patients of the National Health Service of England and the Isle of Man.

 Functions§